 From there, the vote was taken to the public, the real client.
-Ballots were printed showing the four finalists symbols and were distributed to libraries, major grocery store chains, public buildings and banks.
-Ballot boxes were placed at the 4th of July celebration, the Great American Race and Summer Sunday events downtown.
-A 900 number was set up for television viewers to call to register their votes and a ballot was printed in the Sunday Arizona Republic, Phoenix water bills and the city employee newsletter.
+Ballots were printed showing the four finalists' symbols and were distributed to libraries, major grocery store chains, public buildings and banks.
+Ballot boxes were placed at the city's annual 4th of July celebration, the Great American Race and Summer Sunday events downtown.
+A 1-900 number was set up for television viewers to call to register their votes and a ballot was printed in the Sunday Arizona Republic, Phoenix water bills, and the city employee newsletter.

 Four years after the process began, Phoenix received and distributed 350 graphic standards manuals that established a unified way to implement the new phoenix bird.